← Back

 Choose Spreeder if you want a broad speed reading platform with cloud library features, study tools, training, notes, tags and multi-device support.

-Choose Outread if you want a mature Apple speed reading app with guided reading, Flash Mode, document import, read-later workflows, training and Apple ecosystem support.
+Choose Outread if you want a mature Apple speed reading app with 2–3 word chunk reading, Apple Intelligence, document import and Apple ecosystem support.

 Leo is coming soon to the App Store.
 Join the waitlist and be among the first to try it.